ehealthsuisse/Impfmodul-Phase-I/Documentation/EN/README.md

 ### Releases
 All detailed release notes can be found [here](https://github.com/ehealthsuisse/Impfmodul-Phase-I/blob/main/Implementation/Releases/release-notes.md).

+### January 2025 - Release 1.7.0-RC2
+The 2nd release candidate contains a fix for Tomcat 11 compatibility as well as few dependency upgrades and bugfixes.

 ### November 2024 - Release 1.7.0-RC1
 Improving the vaccination module based on new FHIR regulations and technical evolutions.